 User satisfaction can be assessed on either a cyclical or an ad hoc basis, depending on your resources and needs.
-The most common means of assessing user satisfaction is via surveys, which can be disseminated on the system itself to reach users directly, or through email or other outreach means.
-The latter has the benefit of potentially interacting with non-users as well, and determining why they are not accessing the repository.
+The most common means of assessing user satisfaction is via surveys, which can be disseminated on the system itself to reach users directly, or through email or maintain a database of testimonials and can consult on publicity.